 Creative Energy Yoga is a collection of resources that I've put together from my studies, personal experiences, and ongoing reflections to help you integrate yoga, meditation, and other self-reflective techniques into your life.
 These tools, alone or combined, help you connect directly to your creative energy, and from there the possibilities are endless.
-But what is creative energy?
-I encourage you to read on and also check out my blog to find out more.
+I encourage you to read on!

 Sandy Naimou of Creative Energy Yoga is a masterful instructor of yoga and meditation, an earnest teacher/student of the world’s wisdom traditions, and a loving and creative force in the mind-body wellness community of metro-Detroit.
 With her head, heart, and will securely devoted to service, Sandy dives in to her craft of designing and facilitating innovative classes and workshops that offer a remarkable breadth and depth of benefit for her corporate and public student-participants.